 Step 5.5: Start CSE Server

-To run the CSE server manually in the shell background, run the below command:
+To run the CSE server manually in the shell background, run the following command:

 1 |